 A popular symbol of Irish culture, particularly music, Danny Boy is a ballad with an ancient Irish melody.
 Written by English songwriter Frederic Weatherly in Bath, Somerset in 1910, Danny Boy has numerous connotations associated with Irish communities.
 Is it the most famous Irish song and lyrics?

 The Inspiration Behind Danny Boy

-Frederic Weatherly was inspired to pen O’Danny Boy after his sister-in-law Margaret sent him a copy of “Londonderry Air” from the United States in 1913, which prompted Weatherly to change the lyrics of Danny Boy in order to fit tune of “Londonderry Air”.
+Frederic Weatherly was inspired to pen O’Danny Boy after his sister-in-law Margaret sent him a copy of “Londonderry Air” from the United States in 1913.
+Prompting Weatherly to change the lyrics of Danny Boy in order to fit the tune of “Londonderry Air”.

 It is believed that the original of the air used was Aisling an Oigfir attributed to Ruadhrai Dall O Cathain and collected by Edward Bunting from the harp playing of Denis Hempson in Magilligan after the 1792 Belfast Harp festival.

-Danny boy has become a popular song that is played at funeral and wakes probably because of its haunting melody and lyrics that represent love and loss that is fitting with the passing of a loved one.
-The song was famously played at Both princess Diana’s and Elvis Presley’s funerals.
+Danny boy has become a popular song that is played at funerals and wakes probably because of its haunting melody and lyrics.
+The song represents love and loss which is fitting with the passing of a loved one.
+The song was famously played at both Princess Diana’s and Elvis Presley’s funerals.
 Elvis had once said “he thought ‘Danny Boy’ was written by angels” and asked for it to be played at his funeral and it was.

 Who Wrote Danny Boy?